 Happy Dots aims to provide friendly, professional and exceptional service to suit children of all abilities.
 Our therapists are trained to engage children in innovative, fun, motivating and age-appropriate activities to meet child and parent/carer goals.
 Services and programs are also individually designed to improve independence within home and school environments and to identify a child’s current developmental milestones, skill levels and functional barriers.
 We then provide family-friendly strategies and sensory based interventions to facilitate the development of skills and functional performance for skill development in everyday activities.

-Happy Dots has purpose built therapy clinics offering a welcoming, well equipped and safe environment in which children have the opportunity to work one-on-one with the therapist to achieve their goals.
+Happy Dots has a purpose built therapy clinic offering a welcoming, well equipped and safe environment in which children have the opportunity to work one-on-one with the therapist to achieve their goals.
 We also offer home & school visits as a part of our professional service.

 All children are learning to process sensory information and children with more apparent disabilities such as hearing or visual impairments may not receive, perceive, organize or interpret information accurately, however, many children also have difficulties with this